tuando243/poc/jspwiki/poc.md

-## A Cross Site Scripting vulnerabilty exists in JSPWiki 2.12
+## A Cross Site Scripting vulnerability exists in JSPWiki 2.12.1

 ### Step to exploit: